The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 The Pinocchio Effect

-We’ve all heard the story of Pinocchio, the young wooden boy who wishes he can be human and is finally granted his wish.
+We’ve all heard the story of Pinocchio, the young wooden boy who wishes he could be human and is finally granted his wish.
 Well, some legends say that selkies could turn human every so often when the conditions of the tides were correct.

 Tales From All Over the World about the Legend of the Selkies